Seeing climate change firsthand? She’ll help you document it. - Grist

 Giving the people a platform

 I started ISeeChange to help people tell stories of how they are personally impacted by climate change.
 The idea was to create a system in which anyone, anywhere, could make observations about what’s changing in their environment, and then ask questions about those changes.
+Users can also add quantitative data about flooding and heat — and very soon, air quality — alongside their stories.
 We have used community stories about flooding, urban heat islands, even air quality, to inform infrastructure design, emergency preparedness, resilience, and adaptation for cities like New Orleans, Miami, and Boston.
 We currently have users across 118 countries.
-Soon we will launch our first European ISeeChange infrastructure and development project.
+Soon, we’ll launch our first European ISeeChange infrastructure and development project.

 The people who are most impacted by climate change are the least represented in civic engagement.
 But they are ones experiencing the pain of flooding or urban heat.
 Or they can’t get to work because of flooding.
 They can use ISeeChange to tell when and where and how they are impacted.

-Note: This post has been updated with additional details from Drapkin.